 Dick Tanner grew up on the Bohart Ranch after his father, Jim Tanner began managing it for Field Bohart in 1942.
-After attending college and spending several years in agricultural finance in Denver, he and his wife, Sandra, decided to return to the ranch.
-Today, the Tanner family ranches 48,000 acres of State Land Board land year Yoder, Colorado in addition to acreage that has been in Sandra's family for more tnan 50 years.
-The family runs a 700-1,200 head cow-calf operation, depending on range conditions.
+After attending college and spending several years in agricultural finance in Denver, he and his wife, Sandra, returned to the ranch.
+The Tanner family ranches 48,000 acres of State Land Board land year Yoder, Colorado in addition to acreage that has been in Sandra's family for more than 60 years.
+The family runs a cow-calf operation.

 Dick Tanner is a role model and spokesperson for their profession.
-He served as president of the cattlemen's association, as well as on the prestigious branding board.
+He served as president of the Cattlemen's Association.
 He took the lead in partnering with the State Land Board and The Nature Conservancy when doing so was neither popular nor common.
-And he set the example for his fellow ranchers on how ranching can survive economically while coexisting with scientific and conservation interests at the same time.
+He set an example for his fellow ranchers on how ranching can survive economically while coexisting with scientific and conservation interests at the same time.

-The Tanner's ultimate contribution to the ranching community and the preservation of working ranches might lie in the fact that their son, Nate, has chosen to return to the ranch to work side by side with his father.
-Under Dick's mentorship, Nate has grown into a well-respected and expert rancher, heavily involved with the State Land Board and currently serving as president of the Pike's Peak Cattlemen's Association.
+The Tanner's ultimate contribution to the ranching community and the preservation of working ranches might lie in the fact that their son, Nate, has chosen to return to the ranch to work with his father.
+Under Dick's mentorship, Nate has grown into a well-respected and expert rancher, heavily involved with the State Land Board and serving as president of the Pike's Peak Cattlemen's Association.